-There are times that I’ve spoken with people about baking to find that they don’t bake.
-Not because they don’t want to, but because they’re intimidated by it.
-It got me thinking about how I make a lot of my recipes involved and complicated, but that there are some easy-to-make gems on my blog.
-I’ve gathered them up for you here: a list of Beginner Baker Recipes!
+There are times that I've spoken with people about baking to find that they don't bake.
+Not because they don't want to, but because they're intimidated by it.
+It got me thinking about how I make a lot of my recipes involved and complicated, but that there are some easy-to-make gems on my blog!
+I've gathered them up for you here: 15+ Easy Beginner Baking Recipes!

-When I was thinking about Beginner Baker Recipes, a few things came to mind:
+When I was thinking about dessert recipes for beginners, a few things came to mind:

-- If you’re a beginning baker, it’s possible/likely that you don’t have special kitchen equipment.
-As such, none of these recipes require any speciality equipment.
+- No special equipment - If you're a beginner baker, it's possible/likely that you don't have special kitchen equipment.
+As such, none of these recipes require any specialty equipment.
 That includes mixers and food processors.
-The recipe may state to use a mixer for ease of mixing, but it isn’t necessary!
+The recipe may state to use a mixer for ease of mixing, but it isn't necessary!

-- If you’re *really* starting out, you might not have the basic kitchen equipment.
-At the end of this post (following the recipes), I’ve included a list of basic equipment along with links to where you can buy them.
-The links are either items that I use myself, or something similar to what I use in my kitchen.
+- Resources for Basic Baking Supplies - If you're *really* starting out, you might not have basic kitchen equipment.
+At the end of this post (following the recipes), I've included a list of basic equipment along with links to where you can buy them.
+The links are either items that I use myself, or something similar to what I use in my own kitchen.